mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “Fuego is a bit more intense,” Gyuna said.
 “You need to go there too!”

 The first part of it was dancing.
 I sort of forgot what dancing was like, but Gyuna and Christian did their best to make me feel included.
 The second part of the activity was the actual performances.
-It was pretty fancy since some professional video people were videoing performances.
+It was pretty fancy since some professional video people were videoing the performances.
 Some of them were actual K-pop dance groups in the area, and others were students who decided to do something together.
 One of those student groups did a Blackpink song whose English-translated title was “As If It’s Your Last” (the song at the very beginning of the reflection).
 I wasn’t much of a fan of the song since it talked about love and all that stuff.
 I couldn’t relate to any of it.
 But it was fun.
 I was glad that Gyuna and Christian wanted me to go.

 ## Section 4